Khimel: Temples

-Jain Temple is one of the major attraction of Khimel.
+The Śvetāmbara Jain temple is one of the major attraction of Khimel.
 This temple was built in 1077 (1134 V.S.).
-The Moolnayak of this temple is a white-coloured 75-cm-tall statue of Shantinatha in Padmasan posture.
-It is said that this idol was established by Achary Shri Hemsurishwarji.
+The main deity of this temple is a white-colored 75-cm-tall statue of Shantinatha.
+This idol was consecrated by Acharya Shri Hemsurishwarji.
 Shree Panchmukhi Hanuman Ji Temple with 84 phare, Mata Temple, lord Shiva Temple this place you can visit here.